We’ve been in an open relationship for years now. But some things aren’t taught in the polyamory manuals

 I sit with him.
-His head is bowed and he looks tired and sad.
-If tears could leak out of his eyes they would.
-But my boyfriend has been trained not to cry, although I’m not privy to what he does when he’s alone listening to his favourite love songs, even I’m not privy to.
-It’s heartbreaking when someone who is so optimistic, so full of boundless positivity and who brings such joy to lives through his music, is in a pit of numbed nothingness.
+His head is bowed, and he looks tired and sad.
+If tears could leak out of his eyes, they would.
+But my boyfriend has been trained not to cry, although I’m not privy to what he does when he’s alone, listening to his favorite love songs.
+It’s heartbreaking when someone who is so optimistic, so full of boundless positivity and who brings such joy to lives through his music is in a pit of numbed nothingness.
 But it’s not my heartbreak I’m concerned with, it’s his.

-In an open relationship you have experiences which are a rarity in other people’s lives.
+In an open relationship, you have experiences that are a rarity in other people’s lives.
 You welcome jealousy as a teacher.
 You challenge what a relationship really means.
-But the questions that are asked and answered in the polyamorous literature rarely cover the topic… what to do when your boyfriend is grieving the loss of his lover.

-If it were me who’d broken up with him, I’d have some anger, some justifiable explanation of why he was wrong and I was right.
+If it were me who’d been broken up with, I’d have some anger, some justifiable explanation of why he was wrong and I was right.
 But it’s not me.
 I have no anger, no justification.
-Nothing to water down the sorrow I feel.
-I try and counter with some useless platitudes like, ‘Well you’ll find someone else.’
-Or ‘Why don’t you go out on the town with your mates?’
+Nothing to water down the sorrow I feel on his behalf.
+I try to counter with some useless platitudes like, “Well, you’ll find someone else.”
+Or, “Why don’t you go out on the town with your mates?”
 But in the end, I just keep quiet and listen.

 And I cry for him.

 I don’t blame her for her change in heart even in the moments that I see my boyfriend lost and unhappy.
-Our lifestyle is after all, difficult… extraordinarily joyous but comes with a heavy dose of rejection from society.
-Was it that which made her heart switch off?
-Was it the realisation that she was monogamous after all?
+Our lifestyle is, after all, difficult: extraordinarily joyous, but it comes with a heavy dose of rejection from society.
+Was that what made her heart switch off?
+Was it the realization that she was monogamous after all?
 Even she didn’t really know.

 So she left.
 We plotted and we planned in the height of summer, and we were all the unhappier because the world was so glorious.
-Because when you’ve broken up with someone, there’s a hole that left behind.
+Because when you’ve broken up with someone, there’s a hole that’s left behind.
 And all you want to do is fill it.
 The response from those who didn’t understand was, “Cheer up, you’ve still got one girlfriend left.”